cryptohack/ctf_archive/README.md

  - `description.yml`
    - Data in `description.yml` is used to set metadata for the challenge
-   - Please ensure to **base 64 encode** your flag
+   - Please ensure to **base64 encode** your flag
  - `release_files/YOUR_CHALLENGE_FILES`
-   - The files within `release_files` will be made available to the players of your challenge
+   - All files within `release_files` will be made available to the players of your challenge

 For an example of a static challenge to copy, see: [ICC Athens: Unbalanced](https://github.com/cryptohack/ctf-archive/tree/main/icc2022_unbalanced).

 ### Dynamic Challenge

-To submit a dynamic challenge to the archive, you must include the following files:
+To submit a dynamic challenge to the archive, you must use the following directory structure:

 ```
 your_challenge